GilbertvdB/simple-WYSIWYG-editor/README.md

 The following is a simple wysiwyg editor with some basic functions.
 It uses tailwind css, icons from heroicons, basic css and js.

-Create a compoenent using laravel:
+Create a component using laravel:
 ```bash
  php artisan make:component Editor
 ```